SolehSofi/SolehSofi/README.md

 💼 Currently I'm working as a Process Engineer, where I actively engage with data to optimize operations and drive efficiency.

-🌱 I believe in 'Education is the key to unlock the golden door of freedom', as such, I continuously enhance my skills and knowledge in Data Science through participation in bootcamps and online short courses..
+🌱 I believe in 'Education is the key to unlock the golden door of freedom', as such, I continuously enhance my skills and knowledge in Data Science through participation in bootcamps and online short courses.

 💡 I’m passionate about leveraging data-driven approaches to tackle challenges and drive innovation.

 🔗 Let's get in touch at solehuddin_sofi@outlook.com and team up on thrilling data science projects!
-Together, we can have a fun while diving into data analysis and exploration.
+Together, we can have fun while diving into data analysis and exploration.

 🤝 Thank you!